-Why integrating your PR agency within the sales team is vital to brand success
+Integrating your PR agency within the sales team is vital to success – Smoking Gun PR

 This won’t be the first time we’ve waxed literary on the importance of integrating the various arms of your company’s marketing, public relations and advertising output.
 Including any contracted PR agency.
 And it probably won’t be the last, either.